Bigmouth shiner

-The bigmouth shiner (Notropis dorsalis), is one of the 324 fish species found in Tennessee.
+The bigmouth shiner (Ericymba dorsalis), is one of the 324 fish species found in Tennessee.
 It is a common minnow species found in the midwest region, but found as far as the east coast.
 There has been little information researched about this minnow outside of the general body plan and habitat.
 They are often found along with common shiner in streams.

 Description

 The bigmouth shiner is a small minnow that reaches a size of about 3 inches.
 It is grayish-yellow on back with silver sides and belly with a dark stripe down the middle of their side.
 The bigmouth shiner has a subterminal mouth, meaning the upper jaw overhangs the wide lower jaw, a characteristic trait of the species.
 As is characteristic of minnows, Notropis dorsalis has one dorsal fin with under ten soft fin rays.

 Distribution and habitat

 The bigmouth shiner is endemic to North America.
 It can be commonly found in the Great Lakes, Hudson Bay, and Mississippi River basins.
 It is also found in the Platte River system, Iowa, Illinois, and Arkansas.
 It can also be found as far east as the western regions of New York, and Pennsylvania, and northern parts of West Virginia.
 Three sometimes recognized subspecies Notropis dorsalis dorsalis, N. d. piptolepis, and N. d. keimi.

 The bigmouth shiner prefers to live in shallow, swift moving streams.
 They can also be found in shallow pools of headwaters as well as small to medium rivers with sandy bottoms.